a-padilla/Oracle-And-Scribe/README.md

-# Oracle
+# Oracle and Scribe

-Repo for the Oracle OCR Glasses
+Repo for the Oracle OCR Glasses and Scribe Refreshable Braille Display

 Senior Design Project for CEN3907